 Step 8: Color

-Usually the afro hair is dark.
-However in order to leave opportunity for shadows choose a base color different from black.
+Usually, the afro hair is dark.
+However in order to leave the opportunity for shadows choose a base color different from black.
 Try very dark gray or dark brown.
 Just make sure the inside lines from the previous steps are still visible.

 Step 9: Bring the lights on

-Bring light to every curl by coloring it in a lighter tone using color pencil.
+Bring light to every curl by coloring it in a lighter tone using colored pencils.
 Then darken the outside edge with a black pencil.
 Make sure you are gently blending the starting and the beginning of the shading.